cmu-sei/crucible/docs/blueprint/edit/index.md

 ## Role Tab

-On this tab, users will be able to edit basic information, such as MSEL Description and MSEL Status.
+On this tab, users will be able to edit basic information, such as MSEL Description and MSEL Status

 ![Blueprint Info](../../assets/img/blueprint-info-1.png)
 ![Blueprint Info](../../assets/img/blueprint-info-2.png)